AaronCGoidel/SlothLang/README.md

 And of course the code behind the SlothLang VM itself is open source and can be found on [GitHub][slgit].

 ## Usage
-A Sloth program is parsed in new-line deliminated instructions.
+A Sloth program is parsed as new-line deliminated instructions.
 Every line starts a new instruction at ```0x00```.
 Each occurrence of the word `sloth` on a line increases the instruction code by one.
 At the end of each line the resulting instruction code is pushed and the next line is read.

 Since a Sloth command is generally based on the number of times the word sloth appears in a row, the syntax will be documented as a multiplication.
 For example the documentation `sloth * 3` means `sloth sloth sloth` in Sloth code.

 To save time and effort, there are a few commands which do not follow the scheme outlined above.
 These will be outlined below.

 Note: the `and` operator is used to separate arguments.

 # Syntax and Effects
 ### Exit